 FAFSA Parent Information

-The FAFSA will ask parents to provide basic demographic and financial information for each dependent undergraduate student completing the FAFSA.
+The FAFSA will ask parents to provide basic demographic and financial information to include in each dependent undergraduate student completing the FAFSA.
 In other words, if you have more than one child enrolled in college, a separate FAFSA application is required.
+However, if you a FAFSA Parent or Contributor for multiple children, you may notice that once you complete the information for one student, the information will be transferred to other FAFSA applications you are asked to complete.
+But don't assume your step is over just by logging in, you will need to sign each FAFSA application that indicates that you are a FAFSA Parent or Contributor.

 Which Parent Information Goes on the FAFSA?